papachristoumarios/lego-mindstorms-3d-printing-milling-machine/README.md

 lego-mindstorms-3d-printing-milling-machine
 ===========================================

 **DISCLAIMER** The original project was hosted in Google Code under https://code.google.com/archive/p/lego-mindstorms-3d-printing-machine/ which unfortunately closed and the project had to be moved here.
+The project also had a detailed wiki which was unfortunatyely deleted during the migration from Google Code to Github.

 So here is the original README from Google Code